News & Articles

 Many business owners experience stress due to the waiting-time between providing their product or service and payment of the customer invoice.

 But that’s not all.
-As a business owner, invoicing delays mean you could be left with difficult decisions around whether or not to pay yourself.
-There is also potential for missed business opportunities, for instance hiring staff to help grow your company further.
+As a business owner, invoicing delays mean you could be left with difficult decisions about whether to pay yourself.
+You could even miss opportunities to grow your business.

 One of the reasons subscription-based business models are so widely used is because there are many different ways for them to operate.

-For example, companies can choose from a wide range of subscription and pricing structures, such as a fixed monthly fee for all services, or tiered pricing that means customers can opt to access premium products for a higher fee.
+For example, companies can choose from a wide range of subscription and pricing structures, such as a fixed monthly fee for all services or tiered pricing that allows customers to access premium products for a higher cost.

-As a business owner, it’s important to carry out industry due diligence to help calculate your customers’ willingness to pay.
-You should also ensure that your subscription model meets your pre-defined business goals before implementation.
+Conducting industry due diligence is important for business owners because it helps them calculate their customers’ willingness to pay.
+Before implementation, you should ensure your subscription model meets your pre-defined business goals.

 Additional points to consider include using a reliable billing system, and that customers receive consistent service at every stage of the subscription process.

-What are the advantages of a subscription-based business model?
+What are the advantages of a subscription business model?

-Adopting a subscription-based business model comes with a wide range of potential advantages for both the company and its customers.
+Adopting a subscription-based business model has many potential advantages for both the company and its customers.

-Customers benefit from convenience through regular access to products, services, and content from a trusted business.
-Meanwhile, businesses can enjoy recurring revenue, customer loyalty, and data-driven insights that help them continuously improve their business offering.
+Customers benefit from the convenience of regular access to products, services, and content from a trusted business.
+Meanwhile, companies can enjoy recurring revenue, customer loyalty, and data-driven insights that help them continuously improve their business offering.

 More advantages include:

-• Easier customer acquisition: being clear about exactly what is included in a subscription will make signing up an easier decision for customers.
+Easier customer acquisition : Being clear about what is included in a subscription will make It more straightforward for customers to sign up.
 Digital-age customers are already used to friction-free takeaway ordering and will expect to be able to select their service requirements in a similar manner.

-• Lower entry bar: customers can be put off some services due to high annual costs.
-However, a weekly or monthly payment offering can make these costs more manageable.
-This will help customers manage their own cash flow whilst reducing price discrimination, which could in turn lead to greater appreciation of the value of the products, services, or content being offered.
+Lower entry bar: Customers can be put off some services due to high annual costs.
+However, a weekly or monthly subscription tier can make these costs more manageable.
+This will help customers manage their cash flow whilst reducing price discrimination, which could, in turn, lead to a greater appreciation of the value of the products, services, or content being offered.

-• Increased customer loyalty and reduced churn: subscription-based models enable business owners to focus on their subscribers, which can result in a more personalised approach.
-Customers may also opt to continue their subscriptions if the right levels of flexibility and cost-management are provided, thus boosting the overall value of the business.
+Increased customer satisfaction and reduced churn: Subscription models enable business owners to focus on their subscribers, which can result in a more personalised approach.
+Customers may also opt to continue their subscriptions if the right levels of flexibility and cost-management are provided, thus boosting the business's overall value.

-• Predictable, regular income: recurring monthly revenue allows for much more accurate and reliable business forecasting.
+Predictable, regular income: Recurring monthly revenue allows for more accurate and reliable business forecasting.
 This translates into confidence for business owners when deciding on investment opportunities, whether for new team members or technology.
 Predictable recurring revenue also makes a business more valuable in the eyes of investors.

-• Better cashflow management and reduced working capital costs: a subscription model helps businesses fund the costs of providing client services at the point of delivery.
-This reduces, or even eradicates, the need for funding streams which delivers cost savings and increased profitability.
-Equally, bad-debt exposure is reduced by simply stopping customer access if their subscription payment is missed.
+Better cash flow management and reduced working capital costs: A subscription model helps businesses fund the costs of providing client services at the point of delivery.
+This reduces or even eradicates the need for funding streams that deliver cost savings and increased profitability.
+Equally, bad debt exposure is reduced by simply stopping customer access if their subscription payment is missed.

-• Greater business opportunities: the improved liquidity from regular subscription payments will lead to a much stronger balance sheet, with positive key ratios that convert into improved credit ratings.
-This may enable the business to seize market opportunities as and when they arise, rather than being continuously held back by financial constraints.
+Greater business opportunities: The improved liquidity from subscription payment methods will lead to a much stronger balance sheet, with positive key ratios that convert into improved credit ratings.
+This may enable the business to seize market opportunities as and when they arise rather than being continuously held back by financial constraints.

-Once your business adopts a subscription-based business model, certain key metrics can be used to track progress and help measure the overall health of the company.
+Once your business adopts a subscription-based business model, you can use key metrics to track progress and help measure the company's overall health.

 Analysing which subscription products and services are the most popular can also present new opportunities for upgrading or cross-selling.

-Is a subscription-based business model right for every business?
+Is a subscription business model right for every business?

-Subscription-based business models offer a wide range of advantages that make them an extremely popular choice for a diverse range of industries and companies.
+Subscription business models offer many advantages, making them an extremely popular choice for a wide range of industries and companies.

 However, there are some scenarios where such a model may not be the most appropriate solution.
-For example, if your customers buy products that they only need infrequently, they may not see the benefit in starting a subscription.
+For example, if your customers buy products they only need infrequently, they may not see the benefit of starting a subscription.

-It may also be more difficult to make a subscription-based model work if your customer acquisition costs are excessively high, the company serves a particularly niche audience, or your business has to customise every product or service to specific customer requirements.
+Making a subscription-based model work may also be more challenging if your customer acquisition costs are excessively high, the company serves a particularly niche audience, or your business has to customise every product or service to a specific customer experience.

-Business looking to adopt a subscription-based model should start by conducting extensive market research.
+Businesses looking to adopt a subscription model should conduct extensive market research.
 Start by answering the following questions:

 • Who is your target audience?